k-katfish/ts-weathermap/README.md

 ### Tips

-- Place routers using the same coordinate system as your background image (`map.size`).
+- Place routers using the same coordinate system as your background image.
+Also, feel free to just make up some numbers, then use the editor to place them visually and copy the coordinates back into the config later.
 - Each link references interfaces by name; validation errors surface in the server logs if something is misconfigured.
 - You can provide either a fixed `max_bandwidth` (in bits per second) or an `oid_speed` (or both).
 When an OID is supplied the poller refreshes the interface bandwidth every cycle and falls back to the static value if the OID is missing or invalid.
+Use `oid_speed_scale` to multiply the raw SNMP value (helpful if the device reports Kbps/Mbps instead of bps).
 - `map.background` only accepts a file name.
 Any path segments are stripped so the asset must live alongside `config.yaml` in `/app/data`.
 - Links that share the same pair of routers are automatically fanned out with curved arcs.
 Add the optional `path` array (see above) if you need to draw very specific bends or detours.

-## Development

-- `npm run dev` – TypeScript compiler in watch mode.
-- `npm run build` – Bundles both backend and frontend with esbuild.
-- `npm start` – Launches the Express/WebSocket backend (requires a prior build).

-Hot reload behaviour:

-- The backend reloads `config.yaml` automatically.
-- Browsers receive the new topology immediately and reuse the active WebSocket connection.

 ### Layout Mode